DomLucaz/DomLucaz/README.md

 ### Hi there 👋
 - 🎓 I am in 2º semester of the System Analysis and Development course at<a href="https://www.impacta.edu.br/graduacao">  Impacta College </a>
 - 🎓 I have completed a bootcamp for Web Developer at<a href="https://brazil.generation.org/"> Generation Brasil</a> in 2021
-- 🎓 I am studying in a bootcamp for Web Developer at<a href="https://soulcode.com/"> SoulCode Academy </a>in partnership with<a href="https://www.portoseguro.com.br/"> Porto </a>
+- 🎓 I have completed a bootcamp for Web Developer at<a href="https://soulcode.com/"> SoulCode Academy </a> in 2023
 - 🌱 I am upgrading my knowledge in React | TypeScript | JavaScript | Java | Spring Boot | MySQL
 - 🏳‍🌈 LGBTQIA+ community
 <br>